eljefe303030/Melius/README.md

 Before updating the modlist, check the [changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md) and it is advisable to back up your saves first.
 It will state in the changelog if you need to start a new save after certain updates.

 **Updating to version 2.0.
 It is recommended to install into a new folder, as there are significant changes.
 If you upgrade instead, do not use the old profiles, instead use one of the two new profiles.
-Remember to copy across the Shattered Space files (as described below) if you have them.**
+Remember to copy across the Shattered Space files (as described below) if you have them.

+If you are struggling for drive space, delete your installation folder but not your downloads folder and treat it as a new installation.
+Backup your save games first, so you can revert to the previous version later if you so desire.**

 It is recommended that before updating to save the game whilst you are in space, doing nothing, sat in the cockpit, doing zero speed.